 “I love you too” I said.

-Fionn’s hirelings were many with three leaders calling themselves the Green Champions and they had three deadly hounds with them along with a thousand men.
+Fionn’s hirelings were many with three leaders calling themselves the Green Champions.
+They had three deadly hounds with them along with a thousand men.
 Diarmuid greeted them and they asked him for sightings of the man called Diarmuid and he told them he had seen him and he sent them here and there until they discovered it was Diarmuid himself that was making fools of them.
-That awakened rivalry in them that had been only barely asleep in the way of those who have not practiced sense nor wisdom.
+That awakened rivalry in them in the way of those who have not practiced sense nor wisdom.
 Diarmuid went on then to make fools of them showing off his downhill barrel riding so they would try it and they did and they died.
-He showed them how he could jump on to a pointed spear and walk on a sword edge and they tried to copy him and they died.
+He showed them how he could jump on to a pointed spear and walk on a sword edge and they tried to copy him and they did and more died.
 And it went on that way until he tied up the three leaders in bonds so tight that only his friends Luadaidh, Oisin, Oscar, Caoilte, Diorraing would be able to open them and so Fionn would find them and see wha thad happened to his plans.
 He killed the three hounds too, by casting his sword into their throats.

-Muadhán said goodbye to us at the edge of the Wood of Dubhros full great stories for his lifetime and we were left alone again.
-Inside that wood there was a quicken tree (Rowan Tree) with the ripest berries sweetening in it.
+Muadhán said goodbye to us at the edge of the Wood of Dubhros happy that he was full of great stories for his lifetime and we were left alone again.
+Inside that wood there was a *Quicken tree with the ripest berries sweetening in it.
 Those berries had the reputation of bringing youth and good health and a sweet temper on all who ate them.
 It was said, the first seed that made the tree had come from a sweet place where there was no death and so the tree was famous.
 And so a guard was appointed.
-He was a giant surly man called Searbhán with only the one eye who stayed there lonely in the wood minding that tree for so long that his reputation was terrible.
+He was a giant surly man called Searbhán with only the one eye who stayed lonely in the wood minding that tree for so long that his reputation was terrible and bigger than he was.
 Minding the tree had become the whole content of his heart.
-No one ever entered the wood for fear of death by him.
 Diarmiud however conversed with him and opened up his heart a little to our plight.
 After that Searbhán allowed us to come to live and hunt in the woods with only one condition: that we would never touch one berry from that tree.

-I sent out the invitations and when Fionn suggested they hunt the boar who would die for no-one, I watched Diarmuid dress him self into his old armour and go out like he was going to war.
+I sent out the invitations and when Fionn suggested they hunt the boar who would die for no-one, I watched Diarmuid slowly dress him self into his old armour like a man who was getting ready for war.

 My love fought the boar and killed him but only after the animal had opened his stomach so that his insides were falling out of him.
 And when Fionn and his son and grandson come upon him to see him dying in that state.
 Oscar said to his grandfather,